 Depending on the seniority of the mentee the mentor may act as a role model.
 The mentor may also be required to act as a motivator and/or councillor to ensure the objectives of the mentoring service are met.

-An often overlooked advantage of a mentor is their ability to arrange introductions to providers, suppliers and contacts of value to the mentee.
+An often overlooked advantage of a mentor is their ability to arrange introductions to suppliers and contacts of value to the mentee.
 A mentor can often point to potential opportunities that may not be immediately obvious to the mentee.

 The Disadvantages Of Employing A Mentor

-It is important to choose a mentor with the specific skills, qualification and experience that precisely matches the needs of both the mentee and the business.
+It is important to choose a mentor with skills, qualification and experience that precisely matches the needs of both the mentee and the business.
 They should also be a fit with business culture and the personality and needs of the mentee.
 Given this specification, finding the right mentor can be a challenge.

 Even if the right decision on a mentor is made there is a risk the relationship between mentor and mentee can break down.
 If this happens then there is little point proceeding.
 This will waste resources and can demotivate the mentee.